peterneely/scrummy/README.md

 But don't get too attached!
 This is a work in progress and your data can be deleted at any time (scary) -- so treat it like a demo for now.

 The next step is to re-write it using TDD, now that I'm comfy with Angular.
-And to use SMACSS: https://smacss.com/.

 And yes, I know my CSS sucks.
-I am currently devouring http://csswizardry.com/ and a few other sources.
+I am currently devouring http://csswizardry.com/ and reading up on SMACSS and BEM.
 When I am test-driving more features (or a re-write) of Scrummy, I will be using proper CSS guidelines.